 - know where smoke and CO alarms are and have a record of when they were last tested

 - show any property in its entirety and represent it fairly in advertisements

 - provide detailed information of property management arrangements at viewings, including details of the landlord if it is the landlord, rather than the agent, who will be managing the property. be informative and happy to answer important questions about the property.

 By contrast, there are some clear signs you should avoid an agent.

 Property expert Kate Faulkner told us, ‘here are some key clues to properties that are not been rented properly: any with damp and mould, not having smoke alarms, coupled with not being able to see an EPC and/or tenancy agreement when requested and especially an agent that can’t answer basic questions on deposit protection.’

 Key questions to ask when viewing a rental property

 It's important to know from the start how much it will cost you to live in the property, and what you can expect from the landlord/letting agent while you're living there.
 Here are some important questions to ask:

 - What insurance does the landlord have to cover the property?
-What do you need to insure yourself?
+What do I need to insure myself?